hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 `$ vi trimmomatic_mov10.lsf`

-Within nano we will add our shebang line, the Orchestra job submission commands, and our Trimmomatic command.
+Within `vi` we now add our shebang line, the Orchestra job submission commands, and our Trimmomatic command.
 Remember that you can find the submission commands in the [Orchestra New User Guide](https://wiki.med.harvard.edu/Orchestra/NewUserGuide).

 ```